-Summer celebrations aren’t complete without these easy Duncan Hines lemon bars!
-Lemon cake mix, lemon zest, and coconut make this the best lemon bar recipe!
+Summer celebrations aren't complete without these easy Duncan Hines lemon bars!
+Lemon cake mix, lemon zest, and coconut make this the best lemon bars with cake mix recipe!

-While I much prefer something like this easy chocolate chip brownie cheesecake to lemon bars (chocolate wins over fruit every time), I’m not going to turn down a yummy lemon bar recipe.
+While I much prefer something like this easy chocolate chip brownie cheesecake to lemon bars (chocolate wins over fruit every time), I'm not going to turn down a yummy lemon bars with cake mix recipe.

 That's where these easy Duncan Hines lemon bars with cake mix come in.
 And like a lot of the other cake mix recipes on my site, doctored cake mixes can be unbelievably good.